CodeAndChoke/jetbrainscmake/README.md

 ## Usage
 Select a C/C++ source and hot key Shift + Alt + E will do the reset for you.

+## TODO
+if the same executable already exists, create a new executable with a random name so user doesn't have to create the executable manually.